sjzaib/aws-swarm-gluster/README.md

 ## Requirements:

-1. ansible >= 2.5 installed.
+1. Linux with ansible >= 2.5 installed.
+(Tested with ubuntu 16.04)
-2. python pip, boto and boto3 - but these can be installed through the playbook itself.
+2. pip, boto and boto3 - check DEPLOY section below on how to install these.

 ## Usage: